argoproj/argo-events/api/event-source.md

 </td>
 <td>
 <p>
-SSHKeySecret refers to the secret that contains SSH key
+SSHKeySecret refers to the secret that contains SSH key.
+Key needs to contain private key and public key.
 </p>
 </td>
 </tr>